Bourgogne Franche Comté

 Finally, Abbot Odon founded the library, which became one of the richest in the Christendom.

-In two centuries the scriptorium of the Abbaye de Cluny therefore produced 570 manuscripts treating of various subjects such as philosophy, law, history and medicine.
+In two centuries, the scriptorium of the Abbaye de Cluny therefore produced 570 manuscripts treating of various subjects such as philosophy, law, history and medicine.

-Cluny became a major center of studies.
+Cluny was a major center of studies.

 The ghosts of the Abbaye de Cluny

 This era of prosperity began to fade in the late 12th century.